GLOBAL MARKETS-Stocks rebound on cyclical surge, gold edges higher

 The Shanghai index fell 0.7% despite official figures showing Chinese exports and imports topped forecasts in June, while China continued to buy significant amounts of commodities, including iron ore.

-Additional reporting by Pete Schroeder in Washington and Paulina Duran in Syndey; editing by Tom Brown and Bernadette Baum
+Reporting by Herbert Lash; Additional reporting by Pete Schroeder in Washington and Paulina Duran in Syndey; editing by Leslie Adler